GeorgeIniatis/Course-Grade-Calculation/README.md

 1. Add Staff Members.
 This also creates accounts that enable access to the site.
-2. Create Degrees.
+2. Add Degrees.
-3. Create Courses.
+3. Add Courses.
-4. Create Assessments (Exam/Labs) for those courses.
+4. Add Assessments (Exam/Labs) for those courses.
-5. Create Assessment Components (Questions) for those Assessments.
+5. Add Assessment Components (Questions) for those Assessments.
 6. Upload a Grade Map for that Assessment.
 7. Add Students to the course.
-8. Add the Grades for Assessment Components.
+8. Either Upload Student NDP/GC/Submission Date and then Upload the Grades for each Assessment Component or add Grades Manually for each Student.
 9. Export the Course Grades when available

 *Most of these tasks can be done manually or via CSV upload.
 There is a template for you to copy paste on the upload page.